khahmed/symphony-k8s/README.md

 ------------------

 The Dockerfile expects the Symphony distribution to downloaded from a specifc IP address.
-Put the Symphony distribution on a web server and modify the Dockerfile to point to it.
+Put the Symphony distribution on a web server and modify the Dockerfile changing the $repo_url variable to point to it.
 You can build the Docker image from the command-line:

 ```
 docker build -t spectrum-symphony:7.2 .